Varroa mite – current situation

 • The Victorian Varroa control area order restricting the movement of bees, bee products and beekeeping fittings has been lifted statewide.

-• Beekeepers seeking to introduce bees or hives into Victoria from a state where Varroa is present will no longer be required to apply for and be granted a Varroa permit.
+• Beekeepers seeking to introduce bees or hives into Victoria from a state where Varroa is present will no longer need a Varroa permit.

-• ALL beekeepers seeking to introduce bees, bee products or used beekeeping equipment into Victoria from any jurisdiction MUST apply for and be granted a health certificate.
+• ALL beekeepers seeking to introduce bees, bee products, queen bees, or used beekeeping equipment into Victoria from any state or territory MUST have a health certificate.

 • Information on health certificate requirements is available at Moving bees interstate.